nprabhav/FacebookMessengerBot/README.md

 # Facebook Messenger Bot
+A smart chatbot which fetches news from all around the world on different topics like sports, political, business, technology, entertainment, etc.

 Deployed here :(https://fbnewsbot.herokuapp.com/)

 You can chat with the AI page where the chatbot is deployed.(http://facebook.com/spirawiz)

  ## Usage